gered/yawt/README.md

 * Simple support for adding initial database dependencies (PostgreSQL or CouchDB only at the moment)

 This template is **primarly** written for my own use.
-I got tired of generating new projects with Luminus or some other template and then fiddling with the project for 20-30 minutes afterwards to get it where I wanted it to be before I would work on the actual important bits of the project I was starting.
+I got tired of generating new projects with Luminus or other templates and then fiddling with the resulting project for 20-30 minutes afterwards to get it where I wanted it to be before I would work on the actual important bits of the project I was starting.

-It is _not really_ intended to be a generic "use for anything" Leiningen template.
+It is _not really_ intended to be completely generic "great fit for anyone" Leiningen template.
 There definitely will be some biased approaches to things like project/code organization and how things are configured.
 These things just happen to be set the way I like them to be.
-This may or may not work well for you, and if not, you might consider using another template like Luminus instead.
+This may or may not work well for you, and if not, you might consider using another template to start off your projects instead.

-However, if you do find that this template has worked out well for you, that's great!
+However, if you do find that this template has worked out well for you -- that's great!

 ## Usage